Information updated February 2020

 Lester Prairie residents can rent the room for $150.
 For non-residents, the rent is $225.
 A $300 damage deposit is required, and those using the room are responsible for cleanup.

-Alcohol may be provided for guests at private functions, but may not be sold in this facility.
+Alcohol may be provided for guests at private functions, but may not be sold in the facility.

-Anyone who would like more information, or to rent any of the rooms, may contact the city office during regular business hours.
+Anyone who would like more information, or to rent the room, may contact the city office during regular business hours.